Erez Law is currently investigating GPB Capital; a New York-based alternative asset management firm that offers exempt, private-placement securities.

 A Ponzi scheme is a fraudulent investing scam that promises high rates of return with little risk to investors.
 The Ponzi scheme generates returns for early investors by acquiring new investors.
 This is similar to a pyramid scheme in that both are based on using new investors’ funds to pay the earlier backers.
 A Ponzi scheme is a form of fraud in which belief in the success of a non-existent enterprise is fostered by the payment of quick returns to the first investors from money invested by later investors.
 This gives the appearance of earnings and profits where there are none.

-According to an article in InvestmentNews, Rosenberg “appropriately reported evidence of financial misconduct within GPB Capital that he and his team uncovered during the course of their duties… GPB leadership not only ignored Mr. Rosenberg’s call for immediate corrective steps, they took retaliatory action by failing to make a contractually required payment to him.”
+According to an article in InvestmentNews, Rosenberg “appropriately reported evidence of financial misconduct within GPB Capital that he and his team uncovered during the course of their duties… GPB leadership not only ignored Mr. Rosenberg’s call for immediate corrective steps, but they also took retaliatory action by failing to make a contractually required payment to him.”

 Recovering Losses Through FINRA Arbitrations